AdaCore/ada_language_server/doc/vscode-ug.md

 ## Scenario View

-The Ada & SPARK extension contributes a **Scenario View** panel in the VS Code Explorer sidebar, next to the Project View.
+The Ada & SPARK extension contributes a **Scenario** view in the VS Code Explorer sidebar, next to the Project view.
 It lists the scenario (external) variables declared in the loaded project tree, along with each variable's currently resolved value.